toidang92/toidang92.github.io/_posts/2016-09-28-postgresql-best-practices.md

 SELECT email FROM users WHERE appointment_date > '2015-04-30'
 ```

-## Avoid wildcard characters at the beginning of a like operator
+## VI.
+Avoid wildcard characters at the beginning of a like operator

 Whenever possible, avoid using the `LIKE` pattern in the following way